LITTER PREVENTION: WHY, WHO, WHERE

 Keep Northern Illinois Beautiful believes that people tend to litter because they feel no sense of personal ownership.
-In addition, even though areas such as parks and beaches are public property, people often believe that someone else a park maintenance or highway worker will take responsibility to pick up litter that has accumulated over time.
-Because any and all items used in human activity have a potential of being littered, the scale of this issue is significant.
+In addition, even though areas such as parks and beaches are public property, people often believe that someone else parks maintenance or highway worker will take responsibility to pick up litter that has accumulated over time.
+Because any and all items used in human activity have the potential of being littered, the scale of this issue is significant.

 Because Keep Northern Illinois Beautiful believes litter is often a starting point for other community blight, and that everyone shares a personal responsibility to help prevent litter in their community, we encourage solutions that involve public education and volunteer action.
 Knowing more about the causes of litter and where it comes from is a good place to start in addressing litter prevention.
 One person, one business, one organization can positively affect the behavior of others in their community.

 There is no such thing as a single “littering type.”
 People of all ages and social backgrounds have been observed littering — men and women, children, and all ages in between are likely to litter.

 Keep Northern Illinois Beautiful uses a variety of traditional and community education programs to teach responsible behavior and proper disposal of trash and waste.
 Changing behaviors and societal norms begin with each of us … and it beings with you.

 Where do People Litter?